 Twitter for churches

-Most churches don’t need to be on Twitter in 2021, but some pastors should be.
+Most churches don’t need to be on Twitter, but some pastors should be.
 Twitter can play host to valuable and important conversations about big ideas, including big ideas about faith.
 However, its smaller user base makes it a less natural choice for a church to rely on in its social media presence than other platforms.

 Pastors who serve churches in urban areas with many highly educated members may benefit from having a Twitter presence.
 And Twitter could be a valuable place for them to dialogue with people who might be interested in faith but not likely to visit their church.
 But, ultimately, most churches do not need a strong Twitter presence for effective digital ministry.